 Let’s take a look at why and how to build a product update or announcement page and leverage it to increase engagement, enhance loyalty and boost retention.Software products are constantly changing, but these changes are useless unless they’re communicated with users.
 Click To Tweet

-Product announcements communicate new features, bug fixes or other changes to users.
-For instance, you might send an email to subscribers to let them know about a new feature designed to make their lives easier.
-Or, you may publish product announcements in the form of release notes through the App Store or other platforms.
+Product updates or feature announcements communicate new features, bug fixes or other changes to customers.
+For instance, product managers might send a feature awareness email to subscribers to let them know about a new design change that can make their lives easier.
+Or, you may announce product updates in the form of release notes through the App Store or other platforms.